Vishal-270304/Social-Proof-Section/README.md

 ![Design preview for the Social proof section coding challenge](./design/desktop-preview.jpg)

+You can preview the site by clicking https://vishal-270304.github.io/Social-Proof-Section/

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.